Friday (novel): Plot summary

-Allusions/references to other works
+Allusions and references to other works

 Friday is loosely tied to Heinlein's 1949 novella Gulf, since the works share characters—"Kettle Belly" Baldwin is Friday's boss, and Mr. and Mrs. Joseph Greene are mentioned as two of Friday's genetic progenitors.
 The motif of a secret superman society in Gulf, however, is not mentioned in Friday, where the heroine is an artificial person and is not part of a secret society; the principal reason to be secret about her artificial nature is to avoid discrimination.
 However, Baldwin's bequest to finance her emigration to any planet excludes Olympia, where the "supermen" went at some time between the two stories.

 The Shipstone, the extrasolar colonies Fiddler's Green, Proxima and Botany Bay, and the start of the balkanization of North America are again mentioned in the 1985 The Cat Who Walks Through Walls.
 It is stated that Roger and Edith Stone from The Rolling Stones are now living in Fiddler's Green.
-The colony name "Botany Bay" appears in Heinlein's juvenile Time for the Stars.
+The colony named "Botany Bay" appears in Heinlein's juvenile Time for the Stars.
 (There is a planet called "Halcyon" in Starman Jones, but it is in a different star system from the one in Friday.)